V-Sekai/godot-qrcode/README.md

-QRCodeTexture module for GodotEngine 3.x
+QRCodeTexture3D module for GodotEngine 4.x
 ========================================

 ![image](https://user-images.githubusercontent.com/3649998/129288546-55b03061-2dd1-4555-9b6b-9409c503355f.png)

 Introduction
 ------------

-A new texture type is added to GodotEngine by this module : QRCodeTexture.
+A new texture type is added to GodotEngine by this module : QRCodeTexture3D.

 This new texture is a QR Code generated from a given content String.

 This module uses [Nayuki's QR Code generator library](https://www.nayuki.io/page/qr-code-generator-library) under MIT Licence.